GDBSD/ml_sprouts/README.md

 ML Sprouts is intended to provide machine learning "sprouts", i.e. a project you can use to select "spouts" to transplant into your ML "garden" to "grow" a new project.
-Its secondary objective is to provide a comprehensive survey of traditional machine learning methods, new deep learning tools, and a collection of mostly toy examples using small datasets to speed things up.
+Its secondary objective is to provide a comprehensive survey of traditional machine learning methods, new deep learning tools, and a collection of mostly toy examples using small datasets to speed things up examples and Jupyter notebooks.

 Most of survey of traditional machine learning methods is extracted from the book _"Building Machine Learning and Deep Learning Models on Google Cloud Platform"_.
-Note that, in general training deep learning models works best on a GPU instance.
+Note that, in general, training deep learning models works best on a GPU instance.
 There are multiple alternatives for setting up a remote GPU.
 Some are free, some you will have to pay for, usually by the minute.
 Prices on services like [Paperspace](https://www.paperspace.com/) are quite reasonable.